David Foster: Personal life

 As of 2019, Foster has been married five times and has five daughters, one son and nine grandchildren.

 Foster's first child, Allison Jones Foster, was born in 1970 when he was 21.
 He gave her up for adoption and later reunited with her as an adult.
 She serves as secretary of the David Foster Foundation.
 As of 2019, Allison is married and has two children.

 His first marriage was to singer and writer B.J.
 Cook in 1972; they divorced in 1981.
 They had one daughter, Amy (b.
 1973).

 He married his second wife, Rebecca Dyer, in 1982; they divorced in 1986.
 They had three daughters: Sara (b.
 1981), Erin (b.
 1982), and Jordan (b.
 1986).
+Sara and Erin created the TV show Nobody Wants This based on their lives.
+Their mother, Rebecca Dyer, dated Kate Hudson's fiancé Danny Fujikawa's father, Ron Fujikawa, for 10 years.
+Hudson met him through Sara and Erin Foster, with whom she is close friends.

 He married his third wife, songwriter Linda Thompson, in 1991; they divorced in 2005.
 The two became a songwriting team, collaborating on many songs, including "I Have Nothing", performed by Whitney Houston in The Bodyguard (1992), and "Grown-Up Christmas List".
 Foster was stepfather to Brandon and Brody Jenner (Linda's sons with Caitlyn Jenner), who both grew up living in his Malibu home.
 Both Jenner boys starred in a short-lived reality television series, The Princes of Malibu, in 2005, which also featured Foster and Thompson and was filmed in their home.

 In 1992, Foster was driving on the Pacific Coast Highway when he accidentally struck actor and dancer Ben Vereen with his car.
 Vereen had just suffered a stroke while driving near his Malibu home and was stumbling on the highway.
 He was critically injured but recovered after undergoing physical rehabilitation.
 Vereen later stated that he would have died if Foster had not collided with him and then called for emergency services.

 Foster married his fourth wife, Dutch model Yolanda Hadid, in 2011; they divorced in 2017.
 He became stepfather to Yolanda's three children from her previous marriage to Mohamed Hadid: Gigi (b.
 1995), Bella (b.
 1996), and Anwar (b.
 1999).

 In 2018, Foster became engaged to Katharine McPhee.
+They were married at the St Yeghiche Armenian Church in South Kensington, London, on June 28, 2019.
 McPhee gave birth to a son, Rennie, in 2021.

 Foster's sister, producer Jaymes Foster, has a son with Clay Aiken.

 Foster is also a cousin of racecar driver Billy Foster.

 In addition to Canadian citizenship, David Foster has held a US citizenship since 2000.